OpenAngelArena/oaa/docs/events.md

 # Custom Events
 This is a list of events we have added to the game.
+All events **must** pass objects or else dota crashes lol thanks volvo.
+List the keys the object expects.

 ## Server to Client